cloudfoundry/garden/README.md

  - [Garden Linux](https://github.com/cloudfoundry-incubator/garden-linux/) - Linux Backend

-# REST API
+# Garden API

-Garden provides a Google protocol buffer interface which is also surfaced as a REST API.
+The canonical API for Garden is defined as a collection of Go interfaces.
+See the [godoc documentation](http://godoc.org/github.com/cloudfoundry-incubator/garden) for details.

+For convenience during Garden development, Garden also supports a REST API which may be used to "kick the tyres".
+The REST API is not supported.

 For example, if [Garden Linux](https://github.com/cloudfoundry-incubator/garden-linux) is deployed to `localhost` and configured to listen on port `7777`, the following commands may be used to kick its tyres:
 ```sh